Scrooged: Legacy

 Since its release, Scrooged has become a cult classic and a Christmas classic, being regularly shown on television during the holiday period.
 Entertainment Weeklys Whitney Pastorek called it an immortal classic and argued that it is the most underrated Christmas movie.
 Pastorek said that the film is "both crude and sentimental, resonant and ludicrous...Scrooged is the perfect holiday movie for bitter, reluctant, closet Christmas lovers".
-The Boston Globes Maura Johnston said that the film was ahead of its time which allowed it to remain relevant years later.
+The Boston Globes Maura Johnston said that the film remained relevant years later.

 PopMatters said that their view of the ongoing commercialization of Christmas, and the film's anticipation of marketing tactics aimed at pets watching television, made the film more relevant now than at the time of its release.
 In 2012, Den of Geek! described it as the "finest Christmas comedy of all time".
 Al Green's and Annie Lennox's "Put a Little Love in your Heart" is also played regularly at Christmas despite not being about or mentioning Christmas.
 O'Donoghue disavowed the film before his death, stating that the script was much funnier than what ended up on screen.